Structuring, designing, and delivering training across cultures is challenging, and an array of factors need to be taken into consideration.

 Finally, remember that a learning program being rolled out globally can have a generic base, with culturally relevant detail added later.
 This requires instructional designers to carefully construct such a program and design in a manner that that gives the facilitator the flexibility to adjust according to the dynamics of the group.
 Generic steps may be applicable, but tools, content, exercises, and activities may not suit the environment or the specific audience of learners.

-Terrisha Singh is a senior instructional designer with Caveo Learning.
+Terrisha Singh is a former senior instructional designer with Caveo Learning.
 Based in Johannesburg, she previously worked as an instructional designer with Absa Bank, Barclays, and insurance administration firm Silica.
 Singh is a native of South Africa, and she holds a bachelor’s degree in HR, psychology, and marketing from the University of Kwa-Zulu Natal.